-Data needed to better understand the life history characteristics, spatial distribution and abundance are those most important in deciding alternative management strategies for non-target species.
-These are the types of data missing for all the species within the other rockfish complex and for SST.
-These data types include but are not limited to: age data from the fishery for dusky rockfish; spatial and temporal length data from AI fishery for dusky rockfish; improved spatial distribution and abundance data of other rockfish; ageing techniques for SST.
+Data on the life history, spatial distribution, and abundance would aid in development of alternative management strategies for non-target species, such as SST and Other rockfish.
+Specifically, these data types include but are not limited to: age data from the fishery for dusky rockfish; spatial and temporal length data from AI fishery for dusky rockfish; improved spatial distribution and abundance data of other rockfish; aging techniques for SST and biomass data for dusky rockfish in the AI.